Recently a new joiner at our company asked me this. Where are SQL commands executed?

 A free and fully supported graphical tool for Oracle database development and connects to Oracle version 10g and up.

-With this tool, you can browse database objects, edit and debug PL/SQL statements, run reports and more.
-Another strong feature includes ability to migrate 3rd party databases to Oracle.
+With this tool, you can browse database objects, edit and debug PL/SQL statements, run reports, and more.
+Another strong feature includes the ability to migrate 3rd party databases to Oracle.

-A universal SQL Client capable of data browsing in tables, issuing SQL commands and more.
+A universal SQL client that is capable of data browsing in tables, issuing SQL commands, and more.

-The SQL editor is a graphical Java program which allows you to connect to JDBC compliant databases.
+The SQL editor is a graphical Java program that allows you to connect to JDBC compliant databases.

-Some new enhancements for its latest release includes using RText as the default editor instead of the classic Netbeans editor, new plugin for Netezza database and more.
+Some new enhancements for its latest release include using RText as the default editor instead of the classic Netbeans editor, a new plugin for the Netezza database.

-A universal database management tool for heterogeneous environment.
+A universal database management tool for a heterogeneous environment.

-WinSQL users generally use the tool to perform database administrative tasks such as importing and exporting data, generating test data, reverse engineer existing databases and more.
+WinSQL users generally use the tool to perform database administration tasks such as importing and exporting data, generating test data, reverse engineer existing databases, and more.

-Check out the top 10 reason why you should use WinSQL.
+Check out the top 10 reasons why you should use WinSQL.

 The download file is only 9MB in size and is available for Windows only.

-There you go!
-8 free or open source SQL editor tools for all your Database SQL management purposes.
+There you go, a couple of free or open source SQL editor tools for all your Database SQL management purposes.
 Enjoy!